 Local Councillors are elected by the community to decide how the Council should carry out its various activities.
 Elections are held every year for three years, with up to 10 seats contested at a time with no election in fourth year.
-All out elections will be held in 2024.
+All-out elections took place in May 2024 and are likely to be the last all-out elections for the Borough Council due to Local Government Reorganisation expected to be introduced in the Worcestershire area in 2028/29.
 The council has a 'leader and cabinet' form of governance, which means the Council delegates authority to decide some matters to a 'cabinet' called the executive committee, which is chaired by the Leader of the Council.
 The executive committee manages much of the ordinary business of the Council, with the full council having the final say on matters of strategic policy, budget, and council tax.